DesktopFolder/streamrolebot/README.md

 # StreamRoleBot

-Adds a streaming role to users in the All Advancements Discord server, when they are live, and their stream title is appropriate.
+A custom bot created for the All Advancements Discord server.

+Gives server members the 'Streaming' role when they are playing All Advancements.